• Skip to primary navigation

 Closeup of banana bread slice with a slice of butter on top

 My favorite way of eating banana bread is by taking a thick slice and heating it.
-Then I would take a butter slab and allow it to melt on top of the piece.
+Then I take a butter slab and allow it to melt on top of the piece.
 Grab a cup of coffee and treat yourself to the banana bread's nutty, sweet, caramelized, and chocolate flavors.

 Banana bread in wax paper on top of gray towel